Convictions vacated for 15 framed by corrupt cop Ronald Watts

 The decision by the state’s attorney to toss the convictions was first reported by Sun-Times columnist Michael Sneed.

-Lawyers for the University of Chicago’s Exoneration Project in April had filed a petition to throw out convictions in 18 cases brought against the 15 defendants, mostly drug charges in which they claim they were shaken down by corrupt cop Ronald Watts and officers under his command.
+Lawyers for the University of Chicago’s Exoneration Project two months ago filed a petition to throw out convictions in 18 cases brought against the 15 defendants, mostly drug charges in which they claim they were shaken down by corrupt cop Ronald Watts and officers under his command.
 Watts and fellow officer Kallatt Mohammad in 2013 pleaded guilty to stealing $5,200 from an FBI informant.
+Two of the men exonerated Thursday were currently jailed on unrelated cases, Tepfer said.

 The hearing, coincidentally, came during a whirlwind 72-hour span that had seen two men released from prison after spending decades in prison based on claims they had been framed by other Chicago Police officers.